(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, January 8, 2016, and in “syndax vuzz.”)

 If successful in a PD, you win in what the great philosopher Thomas Hobbes called, a state of nature.
 Hobbes said that in such a state the only values are force and fraud.
 If you dominate, enslave, incarcerate, or eviscerate your opponents, then you win.
 The problem, Hobbes thought, was that people were “relative power equals.”
 That is, people can form alliances to take back the power that their oppressors had usurped.
 Thus people would be forced to sign a social contract in which they agree to, and abide by, social rules.

 But if we live in a country where people are radically unequal in their power—Democrats vs. Republicans; unions vs. corporations; secularists vs theocrats; African-Americans vs. white nationalists—then those in power won’t compromise with the less powerful.
 When the powerful few are imbued with the idea that they are better people with better ideas, and when they are drunk with their power, you can bet that the rest of us will suffer.

 In short, it is a centuries old story.
 People want power.
 They will do almost anything to attain it.
-When they have it they will try to keep it.
-And they will try to divide those who should join together to fight them, hence they promote racism, sexism, homophobia, and xenophobia.
-In the end, some seek wealth and power for a few, others want a decent life for everyone.
+When they have it they will try to keep it, and they will try to divide those who should join together to fight them, hence they promote racism, sexism, homophobia, xenophobia, etc. In the end, a few seek wealth and power for themselves, others want a decent life for everyone.
 Right now the few are winning.